 Breakup Letter Examples for Someone You Loved

-Ending a relationship in writing is hard because the words must be clear without becoming cruel.
-These breakup letter samples help you say goodbye with honesty, care and real boundaries.
+Ending a relationship in writing is difficult because your words need to be clear, but not unkind.
+These breakup letter samples can help you say goodbye with honesty, care, and real boundaries.

 Breakup Letter Samples for Different Relationship Situations

-Before writing a breakup letter, be clear about the purpose of the message.
-A breakup letter should not be a trial record, a final argument or a way to make the other person comfort you.
-It should make the decision understandable and reduce confusion, even when the pain remains.
+Before writing a breakup letter, be clear about why you are writing.
+A breakup letter should not be a detailed record of every issue, a final argument, or a way to seek comfort from the other person.
+Its purpose is to make your decision understandable and reduce confusion, even if it is still painful.

-If the relationship is unsafe, controlling or abusive, a letter may not be the safest first step.
+If the relationship is unsafe, controlling, or abusive, writing a letter may not be the safest first step.
 Official guidance from WomensHealth.gov recommends safety planning when leaving an abusive relationship, and the National Domestic Violence Hotline offers confidential support.

 If you are not ending the relationship but need to take responsibility for something you did, use this personal apology letter to a friend or family member instead.
-A breakup letter and an apology letter do not have the same job.
+A breakup letter and an apology letter serve different purposes.

 Breakup Letter When You Want Different Futures